tdeslauriers/noncryptor/README.md

 # Learning Project
 ## Building encoder libraries

 Building encoding and decoding functions.
-These are (very) niave implementations, however:
+These are (very) naive implementations, however:

 1. I want to better understand how encoding schemas are executed because actual crates take advantage of efficiencies like parallelism and bitwise operations vs looping.
     * While these dont exactly directly copy existing crates, I definitely reviewed them to see how they work.